flands/otel-workshop-strangeloop/README.md

 Hello and welcome to the OpenTelemetry Workshop!
 Here you will learn how to:

-- Automatically instrumenting an application written in Go, Java, Node, or Python with spans and sending the data to an APM tool like Jaeger.
+- Automatically instrumenting an application written in Go, Java, Node, or Python.
+- Send span data to an APM tool like Jaeger.
 - Processing data including CRUD metadata operations via the OpenTelemetry Collector.
 - Collecting host metrics and sending the data to a metrics tool like